jqhoogland/rationalia-starter/LW/Concepts/Bias.md

 - Cialdini's book [Influence: Science and Practice](http://www.amazon.com/Influence-Practice-Robert-B-Cialdini/dp/0205609996/ref=sr_1_3?ie=UTF8&s=books&qid=1239074671&sr=1-3) (at once contentful and full of engaging anecdotes and cartoons, but, again, requires actually obtaining a book);
 - [Psychology Wiki's list of Cognitive Biases](http://psychology.wikia.com/wiki/Category:Cognitive_biases)

-## Blog posts on the concept of "bias"
+## Blog Posts on the Concept of "bias"

 - [What exactly is bias?](http://www.overcomingbias.com/2006/11/what_exactly_is.html) by [[Nick Bostrom]]
 - [To the barricades!
 Against ... what exactly?](http://www.overcomingbias.com/2006/11/to_the_barricad.html) by [[Robin Hanson]]